SteffenCzolbe/PerceptualSimilarity/README.md

 source venv-perceptual-sim/bin/activate
 pip3 install -r requirements.txt
 ```
-Since we want to use this kernel within jupyter notebooks, we also need to register it as an ipython kernel.
+If you want to use this kernel within jupyter notebooks, you also need to register it as an ipython kernel.
 ```bash
 ipython kernel install --user --name=venv-perceptual-sim
 ```

-## Similarity metrics
+# Use the similarity metrics

 The presented similarity metrics can be included in your projects by importing the ``LossProvider``.
 It makes all pre-trained similarity metrics accessible.
 The example below shows how to build the ``Watson-DFT`` metric, and loads the weights tuned on the 2AFC dataset.